Devdas (soundtrack): Release

-The soundtrack album, which was highly-anticipated at the time, has nine original songs and one background score.
+The soundtrack album, which was highly anticipated at the time, has nine original songs and one background score.
 Newspapers reported that it had been considered as "Bollywood's best music album ever" prior to release on 2 April 2002 by Universal Music India.
 The Vice President of Universal Music India Vinay Sapru refused to confirm the music rights' purchasing cost, but the press said that the label had given an advance of more than ₹100 million.
 Upon release, Devdas emerged as the third-highest-selling Bollywood soundtrack of 2002, with between 1.8 million and 2 million sales.
 According to Rediff.com, 5.000 units had been sold on the then-defunct e-commerce Fabmart itself.
 Sapru stated, "Usually, 70 per cent of the gross sales of any album comes only after the release of the film, subject to its success, of course.
 If the film flops, sales plummet on the opening day itself.
 But with Devdas, we surely have a winner."
 Nonetheless, The Hindu reported Universal Music India only recovered a quarter of the cost.

 Chitralekha magazine featured the soundtrack in their listing of the "Top Five Hindi Film Albums" of 2002.
 It debuted at the second position on the Screen magazine chart of top Hindi film albums in their 19 April 2002 issue, and peaked the first position from 3 May to 24 May.
 The song "Maar Dala" entered the top 10 most-listened songs chart by Raaga.com, peaking at the third position.
 Rajeev Chaurasia, the associate director of the television channel MTV India, was appreciative of the soundtrack and described Ghoshal's rendition from "Bairi Piya" as "brilliant".
-The channel managed music airplays and special shows for Devdas—featuring the film's behind-the-scenes, interviews of Bhansali and meet-and-greets with Shah Rukh Khan—through June and July 2002.
+The channel managed music airplay and special shows for Devdas—featuring the film's behind-the-scenes, interviews of Bhansali and meet-and-greets with Shah Rukh Khan—through June and July 2002.
 On 10 July, Rediff.com published that the soundtrack had topped its charts for 14 consecutive weeks.